MickaelBlet/gcov-viewer-older/README.md

 - Compatiable for plugin [Gcov Viewer](https://github.com/JacquesLucke/gcov-viewer) in VSCode.
 - Call `gcov` command with `--branch-probabilities --long-file-names` options and tranform the gcov files to gcov-9 json format.
 - Update the `gcovViewer.gcovBinary` configuration with the extension command.

-## Tips
-- You can view demangled function name with add `--demangled-names` option in `gcovViewerOlder.gcovBinary` property if your gcov version support this option.